daos-stack/daos-reproducibility/io500/isc23/io500-reproducibility.md

 > * Did you validate the score is below the physical capabilities of the deployed hardware?
 > * Did you validate that the data was persistently stored?

-# REPRODUCIBILITY
+## REPRODUCIBILITY

 > Given the 4 possible reproducibility scores listed in the
 > [reproducibility description](https://io500.org/the-lists#reproducibility-scores),
 > what score do you believe your submission will be assigned?
-Please double check the de􀀂nitions of each
+Please double check the definitions of each
 > reproducibility level and ensure you have provided enough information to meet your expected
 > score.
 >